jku-win-dke/SemAI/README.md

 # Semantic AI at JKU (Course 258475 2023S)

+Course instructor: Dr. Bernd Neumayr

 This repository contains homework assignments as well as submissions by students.
+Student submissions are collected via Moodle.